mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 ## Obtaining the Source Code

-In order to develop and build the Mattermost mobile apps you'll need to get a copy of the source code.
+In order to develop and build the Mattermost mobile apps, you'll need to get a copy of the source code.
 Forking the `mattermost-mobile` repository will also make it easy to contribute your work back to the project in the future.

 1. Fork the [mattermost-mobile](https://github.com/mattermost/mattermost-mobile) repository on GitHub.